Skip to content

 3. Choose a role for them (see below).

-4. Assign them to one or more locations.
+4. Assign them to one or more facilities.

 5. Send the invitation.